Thomas P. Brandt

 Tom serves as head of the local government and employment law section at Fanning Harper Martinson Brandt & Kutchin, P.C.
 Tom’s practice includes representation of cities, counties, school districts, public officials and private sector clients in the areas of civil rights and employment law and has included significant cases at every level of the state and federal courts, including numerous cases before the appellate courts, the Texas Supreme Court, the United States Court of Appeals for the Fifth Circuit, and the United States Supreme Court.

-In addition to his active litigation practice, Tom also performs general counsel services for several local government entities and private businesses and has been chosen to perform high-profile public integrity investigations.
-On two separate occasions, Tom was hired by a major city in the Metroplex to investigate allegations of wrongdoing by that city’s police chief.
+In addition to his active litigation practice, Tom has performed general counsel services for several local government entities and private businesses and has been chosen to conduct high-profile public integrity investigations.
+On two separate occasions, Tom was hired by a major city in the Dallas-Fort Worth Metroplex to investigate allegations of wrongdoing by that city’s police chief.

 His legal career started as a Dallas prosecutor handling hundreds of cases.
 Quickly promoted to the federal litigation section of the Dallas City Attorney’s office, Tom handled numerous trials and appeals in federal court involving a wide variety of civil rights cases, including excessive force, false arrest, race discrimination, class actions and constitutional challenges to the City’s sexually-oriented business ordinance.
 He assisted in the preparation of briefs and the presentation of oral argument before the United States Supreme Court in the landmark case of FW/PBS, Inc. v.
 City of Dallas, 493 U.S. 215 (1990).